elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-does-the-consolidation-phase-differ-from-the-induction-phase-in-leukemia-treatment.md

 url: /learn/health-studies/questions/how-does-the-consolidation-phase-differ-from-the-induction-phase-in-leukemia-treatment
 score: -1.0
 related_article1:
-    id: 166314
+    id: 166293
-    title: How is anemia diagnosed and treated?
+    title: >-
+        Which protein markers are significant in the diagnosis of leukemia?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-anemia-diagnosed-and-treated
+    url: /learn/health-studies/questions/which-protein-markers-are-significant-in-the-diagnosis-of-leukemia
 related_article2:
-    id: 166301
+    id: 166317
+    title: >-
-    title: What is the goal of the induction phase in leukemia treatment?
+        What is the mechanism of action of chemotherapy in cancer treatment?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-goal-of-the-induction-phase-in-leukemia-treatment
+    url: /learn/health-studies/questions/what-is-the-mechanism-of-action-of-chemotherapy-in-cancer-treatment
 related_article3:
-    id: 166315
+    id: 166292
+    title: >-
-    title: What are the causes and symptoms of leukopenia and neutropenia?
+        What biopsy techniques are commonly used in the diagnosis of leukemia?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-causes-and-symptoms-of-leukopenia-and-neutropenia
+    url: /learn/health-studies/questions/what-biopsy-techniques-are-commonly-used-in-the-diagnosis-of-leukemia
 related_article4:
-    id: 166292
+    id: 166310
-    title: What biopsy techniques are commonly used in the diagnosis of leukemia?
+    title: >-
+        How is lymphoma diagnosed and classified through biopsy?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-biopsy-techniques-are-commonly-used-in-the-diagnosis-of-leukemia
+    url: /learn/health-studies/questions/how-is-lymphoma-diagnosed-and-classified-through-biopsy
 related_article5:
-    id: 166293
+    id: 166310
-    title: Which protein markers are significant in the diagnosis of leukemia?
+    title: >-
+        How is lymphoma diagnosed and classified through biopsy?
     subject: Health Studies
-    url: /learn/health-studies/questions/which-protein-markers-are-significant-in-the-diagnosis-of-leukemia
+    url: /learn/health-studies/questions/how-is-lymphoma-diagnosed-and-classified-through-biopsy
 ---

 &nbsp;